jina-ai/jina/docs/tutorials/question-answering-bot.md

     indexing_flow.post(on="/query", inputs=user_queries, on_done=print)
 ```

-Now that we have seen the overall structure to the approach and have defined our `Flows`, we can code the `Executor`s.
+Now that we have seen the overall structure of the approach and have defined our `Flows`, we can code up the `Executor`s.

 ## Building the Executor to Generate Potential Questions

-The first `Executor` that we implement is the `QuestionGenerator`.
+The first `Executor`, that we implement, is the `QuestionGenerator`.
 It is basically a wrapper around the model that predicts potential questions, which a given piece of text can answer. </br>
-Apart from that all that our the `QuestionGenerator` does is looping all provided parts of input text.
+Apart from that, all that it does is looping all provided parts of input text.
 After potential questions are predicted for each of the inputs, they are stored as `chunks` alongside the original text.

 ``` python
 class QuestionGenerator(Executor):